Ghasak/nvim-old/README.md

 ## What is new?

-As `nvim` is now updated to version 0.6 with a stable release, `nvim-telescope` has not backword compatibility.
+As `nvim` is now updated to version 0.6 with a stable release, `nvim-telescope` has a none back-word compatibility.
 The `nvim-lsp` now become `nvim-diagonstics` built-in APIs which many other plugins are not supported yet.
 In this repository, I have migrated to the new `version 0.6`, only the `lsp-saga` has fixed, but still `lsp-signture` has not been updated yet (to be investigated